 Another set of options involves choosing alternate lanes or transloading ocean containers into over-the-road trucking.
 Both can combat potential delays that arise from specific terminal closures or from intermodal rail shipments and may even help secure space on lanes that are more difficult to book these days (for example, China to many locations in the Midwest).

-The level of congestion is so severe that McMichael recommends customers take an additional step and prioritize or split POs to ensure that the most urgent items ship first.
+The level of congestion is so severe that McMichael recommends customers take an additional step and prioritize or split purchase orders to ensure that the most urgent items ship first.
 To develop a comprehensive plan, you should also consider dynamic routing and be flexible with shipping options.
 For example, if 40ft shipping containers are in short supply, can you split your goods into two 20ft containers to avoid having to wait for a larger container to become available?

 Above all things, agility and flexibility are key.
 Romaine Seguin, President, UPS Global Freight Forwarding, emphasizes the importance of weighing your options and embracing change and experimentation.
 “You’re gonna have to take some risks,” explains Seguin.
 “If there is something out there, are you willing to try it?
 And is your organization going to back you if you do it?”